top of page

 News, BMW

-The news was announced by Adrian van Hooydonk, head of BMW Group Design, at an event hosted by the Bavarian firm Milan.
-Unashamedly an opulent grand tourer, the Skytop pays homage to BMW’s iconic roadsters, with references to the Z8 and 507.
-Its aerodynamic profile and dramatic “Shark Nose” front end styling also brings to mind the iconic M635csi.
-It is clear to see van Hooydonk’s passion for the roadster in his words;
+The news that the Skytop Concept is set to go into limited production was announced by Adrian van Hooydonk, head of BMW Group Design, at an event hosted in Milan.
+Unashamedly an opulent grand tourer, the Skytop pays tribute to BMW’s rich roadster lineage, in particular the Z8 and 507.
+Its dramatic ‘Shark Nose’ front-end styling also brings to mind the iconic M635CSi.
+It is clear to see van Hooydonk’s passion for the roadster in his words: “To finally be able to announce that this car will be built is like a dream come true.
+Thank you for the very positive response around the globe and to the passionate team that worked on the project.”

 Still, by putting the Skytop into production, BMW has underlined that it still values its storied heritage in the light of recent criticism of its design language.
 Could the Skytop be heralding a return to classically elegant BMW design?
 Let’s hope so.